PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsResetBloodmoon.md

 1. Text Speed: Fast
 2. Skip Move Learning: On
 3. Give Nicknames: Off
+4. Send oo Boxes: Manual
-4. Auto Save: Off
+5. Auto Save: Off

 ## Setup

 The setup will depend on which version you are running.

-Version v0.41 and earlier:
+**Version v0.41 and earlier:**

 1. Your party must contain exactly 5 Pokémon.
 2. The Pokemon in your party must be able to reliably defeat Ursaluna by spamming their first move.